Skip to content

 How Long Does Cocaine Stay in Urine Drug Tests?

 The most common testing method is a urine drug screen or cocaine drug test.
-Cocaine and benzoylecgonine are detectable in urine for 2 to 5 days after use.
-Binge usage or heavily repeated ingestion will result in a positive urine test for up to 12 days.
+Cocaine and benzoylecgonine are observable in urine for up to 5 days after drug use.
+Binge usage or heavily reprised consumption will yield a positive urine drug test result for up to 12 days.
 That period may be even longer with chronic use.

 System